A Little Kiss: Plot

 The next morning, Lane Pryce (Jared Harris) finds a man's wallet in a cab.
 Inspecting it, he becomes fascinated with a photo of a young woman named Delores.
 He later telephones the wallet's owner but reaches Delores, the owner's girlfriend.
-He flirts with her on the phone, and she promises the wallet be retrieved.
-The owner of the wallet comes to Sterling Cooper Draper Pryce in order to retrieve it.
+He flirts with her on the phone, and she promises the wallet will be retrieved.
+The owner of the wallet comes to Sterling Cooper Draper Pryce in order to pick it up.
 Lane secretly removes Delores' photo and the owner does not notice.

 Joan Harris (Christina Hendricks) has given birth to a son named Kevin, who is now a few months old.
-Her mother, Gail Holloway (Christine Estabrook), has come to stay with her to help with the baby but constantly argues with Joan over the subject of Joan returning to work, saying that Joan's husband is a doctor.
+Her mother, Gail Holloway (Christine Estabrook), has come to stay with her to help with the baby but constantly argues about Joan returning to work, saying that Joan's husband is a doctor.
 Insisting that the company needs her, Joan does not want to break her promise to go back.
 Gail shows Joan the company's newspaper ad and claims that it is evidence that they intend to replace her.
 Joan stops by the office with baby Kevin in tow.
 In Lane's office, she tearfully asks if they are planning to replace her.
 He assures her that the ad is a poor joke and that everyone is eagerly awaiting her return.

 Megan overhears some particularly lewd comments from Harry about her dance, eventually ranting to Peggy about the office's cynical culture.
 She tells her that Don did not appreciate the surprise party.
 Peggy apologizes for her rude comment at the party and Megan goes home early.
 Peggy goes to Don's office to apologize to him as well.
 After hearing that Megan went home early, Don also leaves for the day.
 At the apartment, he asks Megan why she left work.
 She then disrobes and angrily cleans up the mess left from the party in just her black bra and panties.
 Don tries to initiate sex, but Megan says no and forcefully pushes him away several times.
 Don grabs her roughly, saying she "[wants] it so bad right now", and the two have sex on the floor.
 Afterwards, Megan complains that she is not liked at the office and wonders if she ought to stop working there.
-Don tells her he does not care about work - he only cares about her.
+Don tells her he does not care about work, he only cares about her.